 Dysphagia may follow a traumatic brain injury, stroke, or a neurological disease such as dementia and Parkinson’s.
 Feeding tubes are also used to combat Eosinophilic Oesophagitis (EoE) – a disease in which the oesophagus is inflamed, often due to food allergies, which can result in low or unhealthy weight gain, vomiting and reflux-like symptoms.

 The short version?
 Anyone experiencing difficulty swallowing or consuming food, to the point that their health is impacted, might be diagnosed as needing a feeding tube.
 A feeding tube can make all the difference in maintaining their basic nutritional needs.

 Living an Independent Life

 Many client’s families ask us how a feeding tube will impact their loved one’s life.
 For Helen, the feeding tube has meant she can fulfil her greatest wish, to remain independent, in her own home, surrounded by her favourite teddies.

 Before her gastronomy tube, Helen’s dysphagia was creating concerns around her nutritional intake and weight loss.
-She managed her PEG tube at home for sometime until there were some complications which lead to a hospital admission and potential extended stay to receive 24/7 nursing care.
+She managed her PEG tube at home for some time until there were some complications which lead to hospital admission and potential extended stay to receive 24/7 nursing care.
 At this time with a strong desire to return home and live independently, she and her family engaged the help of the Nurse Next Door care team. to manage her PEG tube, stoma site, medications and feeds at home.
 Helen continues to complete two of her feeds herself whilst her care team are now on hand every day for the other three feeds, providing assistance with medication administration, and stoma care as well.

 Most importantly, the feeding tube is playing a key part in Helen’s independence.
 Knowing that her nutritional requirements are properly managed gives both Helen and her family the peace of mind that she has the energy to do the things she really loves doing – like gardening, shopping, enjoying her regular exercise routine and taking trips with her family.
 Her caregivers often join her on walks and take her out to get her nails done.
 All of which she can do on her own time.